Irshad-11/Tarikh-al-Islam/README.md

 ## What this project actually is

-This project is a **Temporal–Geospatial Knowledge Platform** for Islamic History.
-A system that lets people **see Islamic history instead of only reading it**.
+**Tārīkh al-Islām** is a **Temporal–Geospatial Knowledge Platform** focused on Islamic history.

-Users explore history through:
+Instead of reading long articles, users **explore history visually** through:

-- Timeline
+- 📅 Interactive timeline
-- Interactive Map
+- 🗺️ (Future) Map-based exploration
-- Sequential Historic Event
+- 📖 Sequential historical events

-Instead of scrolling long articles, users **navigate history visually**.
+The goal is to **see Islamic history**, not just read it.

 ## Why this project is different